NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 by Alejandro de la Vega, Julio Peraza, Kendra Oudyk, Ross Blair

+!!! important ""
-TLDR: We need your help!
+We need your help!
 We want to learn about why people use NeuroVault and how we can improve it to incentivize uploading, data re-use and keep up with changes in the field.
 NeuroVault is a community tool: please take a few minutes to tell what it should look like!

 It's hard to believe, but it's been over 10 years since NeuroVault was first launched.